WarwickTechCrew/tc-website-wiki/wiki/05-additional-resources/equipment-directory.md

 One of the big national hire companies, based in Milton Keynes.
 We've used them for an event or two, their particular strength is having a great website with a full list of equipment and prices.
-The delivery and collection price can be fairly brutal though for the quanities of equipment we use, so this is best if there's a car available to drive there.
+The delivery and collection price can be fairly brutal though for the quantities of equipment we use, so this is best if there's a car available to drive there.

 ## Societies